-We are currently in the process of establishing several National Commissions, including in Ethiopia, Malawi, Mexico, South Africa, Nigeria and India, among others.
+We have established a number of National Commissions around the world.
 Check back frequently for new updates about the progress of these National Commissions.

-Minister of Health Dr. José Narro Robles recently formed the Mexican Commission, which will be led by Dr. Sebastián García Saisó, Director General of Quality and Education in Health at the Ministry of Health.
-Coordinated by global Commissioner Svetlana Doubova, the Commission includes researchers and high-level officials from multiple institutions.
+Minister of Health Dr. José Narro Robles formed the Mexican Commission in May of 2017.
+Led by Dr. Sebastián García Saisó, Director General of Quality and Education in Health at the Ministry of Health and coordinated by global Commissioner Svetlana Doubova, the Commission includes researchers and high-level officials from multiple institutions.
 The initial aims of the Commission include advancing methods for the measurement of effective coverage of healthcare and reviewing measures of quality currently employed across the the multiple components of the Mexican healthcare sector.

 The South Africa National HQSS Commission was approved by Minister of Health Dr. Aaron Motsoaledi in April 2017 and was convened and officially launched by global HQSS Commissioner and Director General for Health, Ms. Malebona Precious Matsoso, on May 12, 2017.